troessner/reek/CONTRIBUTING.md

-# Contributing to reek
+# Contributing to Reek

-We welcome any and all contributions to reek!
+We welcome any and all contributions to Reek!

 If what you’re proposing requires significant work discuss it beforehand as an issue – it’s much easier for us to guide you towards a good